mykhani/system-verilog-processor-design/README.md

 | 4-bit opcode (1000) | 4-bit immediate val   |
 +---------------------+-----------------------+
 ```
-BEQ changes the program counter to the address of next instruction plus the
+BEQ instruction changes the program counter to the absolute address specified by
-4-bit immediate offset, only if the zero flag is set.
+the 4-bit immediate value, only if the zero flag is set.

 For example:
 ```
 R0 = 2;
 R1 = 2;
 SUB R0, R1 // sets zero flag
-BEQ 4'b1010 results new PC = curr PC + 4'b1010
+BEQ 4'b1010 --> new_pc = 4'b1010
 ```

 ### BNE